-Tessa leaned up against the counter in an attempt to be a nuisance in some passive way until she got an answer, but her father just worked around her for his refill.
+Her father worked around her.
 He was in no hurry, and she was in no mood to figure him out.
-“Oh, I guess that high school is just a phase and not the endpoint.
-You shouldn’t be so worried about the opinion of people who in a few years will have all moved on.”
+“Oh, I guess that high school is a phase, not the endpoint.
+You shouldn’t be so worried about the opinion of people who in a couple of years will have all moved on.”

 “Fine, if you don’t want a ‘gorilla’, introduce yourself to the rest of the jungle.”

 “Uhhhmm, no thanks.
 Have you seen my school?
-So, you should have seen this freak today, right…” Nicolas got comfortable leaning on the countertop as Tessa got into her story.
-“He was, like, this little gangster or something, sneaking around, you just knew he was trouble.
+So, you should have seen this freak today, right…” Nicolas got comfortable leaning on the wood patterned countertop as Tessa rolled into her story.
+“He was…like, this little gangster, sneaking around.
+You just knew he was trouble.
 It was so hot today.
 He kept wandering in and out of the buildings and around the quad like he was trying to find someone, maybe his dealer.
 It was kinda like that.”

 “I don’t think so, because the Vice-Principal stopped him.
-He just freaked out and tried to run.
-But the principal grabbed his arm and he screamed.
+He freaked out and tried to run.
+So, the principal grabbed his arm and he screamed.
 Oh my god, then the trash exploded out of one off the cans near them.
 It was crazy.”

 “Was everyone alright?”

 “Mister Schmidt had a busted thing of ketchup in his hair that made it look really bad.
-Everybody had already pretty much cleared out; you just stay away from Schmidt.
+Everybody already had already pretty much cleared out.
+Everyone stays away from Schmidt.
 So yeah, it could have been a lot worse.
-Everything in the garbage was a fireball, paper floating in the sky on fire, burning milk cartons, everyone freaking out.
+Everything in the garbage was a fireball, papers floating in the sky on fire, burning milk cartons, everyone freaking out.
 Of course, he got away after.”
 Tessa became more and more animated with her hands, even bouncing a bit for the explosion.